 Kayaks take a lot of abuse, being constantly subjected to water and assorted underwater collisions, any repair has to be completely watertight and extremely durable.

-Most household glues will not work on this type of plastic, the best option is to use a marine grade epoxy like JB-Weld Waterweld, (for hull repairs) or a strong contact cement like Weldwood Contact Cement for adhering anything above the waterline. (seats, fishing pole holders etc)
+Most household glues will not work on this type of plastic, the best option is to use a marine-grade epoxy like JB-Weld Waterweld, (for hull repairs) or a strong contact cement like Weldwood Contact Cement for adhering to anything above the waterline. (seats, fishing pole holders, etc)